 Dringhouses Scouts have just under 250 youth members aged 6-17 years old.
 There are normally 11 separate groups meeting every week night during school term time.
-Most of the groups have had to split in half to reduce group sizes meaning that we may have 22 meetings happening per week during normal term time.
-This may give the appearance that we are always meeting, however, note that it will be different groups of young people meeting each time, each group only meets once per week.
+This may give the appearance that we are always meeting, however, please note that it will be different groups of young people meeting each time, each group only meets once per week.
 Our COVID-19 policies and procedures are all published on our website here.
 Note that currently there are no restrictions on the size of groups that can meet.
 Most groups will be between 15 and 30 young people and 3 to 5 adults.